-During the lockdown more and more people discovered how much they rely on and appreciate on our greenspaces and countryside.
+During the lockdown more and more people discovered how much they rely on and appreciate our greenspaces and countryside.
 Woodland creation and tree planting can help address health and inequalities as well as jobs and the economy.
-All of these are affected by biodiversity and climate change, natural capital and ecological services.
+All of which are affected by biodiversity and climate change, natural capital and ecological services.